-- b) Specifying timetables for submission of properly authorised time records and other notifications: - The final determination of pay and allowances including verification that the rate of pay and relevant conditions of service are in accordance with current agreements; - Agreeing the timing and method of payment with the payroll service; - e) Authorising the release of payroll data where in accordance with the provisions of the applicable Data Protection Legislation (the Data Protection Act 2018 and the UK General Data Protection Legislation; - f) Verification and documentation of data; - g) The timetable for receipt and preparation of payroll data and the payment of employees and allowances; - h) Maintenance of subsidiary records for superannuation, income tax, social security and other authorised deductions from pay; - i) Security and confidentiality of payroll information; - j) Checks to be applied to completed payroll before and after payment; and - k) A system to ensure the recovery from those leaving the employment of the LHB of sums of money and property due by them to the LHB.

-14.5.3 The Chief Executive is responsible for:

-- a) Ensuring that arrangements for a payroll service from NHS Wales Shared Services Partnership (NWSSP) is supported by appropriate Service Level Agreements, terms and conditions, adequate internal controls and internal audit review procedures; - b) Ensuring a sound system of internal control and audit review of any internally provided payroll service; and - c) Maintenance and/or the authorisation of regular and independent reconciliation of pay control accounts. - 14.5.4 Appropriately nominated managers have delegated responsibility for:
+- reduce the risk of fraud and error within the payroll function. - b) Specifying timetables for submission of properly authorised time records and other notifications; - c) The final determination of pay and allowances including verification that the rate of pay and relevant conditions of service are in accordance with current agreements; - d) Agreeing the timing and method of payment with the payroll service; - e) Authorising the release of payroll data where in accordance with the provisions of the applicable Data Protection Legislation (the Data Protection Act 2018 and the UK General Data Protection Legislation; - f) Verification and documentation of data; - g) The timetable for receipt and preparation of payroll data and the payment of employees and allowances; - h) Maintenance of subsidiary records for superannuation, income tax, social security and other authorised deductions from pay; - i) Security and confidentiality of payroll information; - j) Checks to be applied to completed payroll before and after payment; and - k) A system to ensure the recovery from those leaving the employment of the LHB of sums of money and property due by them to the LHB. - 14.5.3 The Chief Executive is responsible for: - a) Ensuring that arrangements for a payroll service from NHS Wales Shared Services Partnership (NWSSP) is supported by appropriate Service Level Agreements, terms and conditions, adequate internal controls and internal audit review procedures; - b) Ensuring a sound system of internal control and audit review of any internally provided payroll service; and - c) Maintenance and/or the authorisation of regular and independent reconciliation of pay control accounts.